Samuel Parkes (VC): Medals

+As for the duplicate, the RUSI Museum catalogue (1924 edition), states "Experts have been consulted, but they are unable to say which, on comparing them, is the genuine one."
+On the closure of that Museum in 1963, "the Green Howards Museum asked if there was a copy / replica V.C. which they could have as a sample medal.
+The R.U.S.I. allowed the regiment to have the copy of Parkes' V.C. on the strict understanding that on no account was it to be allowed to get onto the market and that when it ceased to be of use as a sample medal, it was to be destroyed, because it was not an original medal, but might have been sold as such by an unscrupulous person.
+These conditions have been complied with."

+To complicate matters further, a second duplicate appears to have existed.
+When the 4th Hussars' officers bought the original in 1954, the regimental magazine states " Pte.
+Parkes sold the original, but was given a duplicate which is also in our possession, and which has just been accepted by the Sandhurst Museum on loan from the Regiment.

 Both Crimean medals (without the Ghuznee medal or a VC, real or copy), were sold at Sotheby's (part of lot 110), for £3-18s-0d on 21 June 1906 - in a sale at which the Crimean campaign medals of another four Light Brigade men were also sold.
 Both were sold again at Glendinings (lot 16), on 12 March 1907, for £2-8s-0d and reappeared in their sale rooms twice more, on both occasions with a copy of a VC: on 27 March 1914 (lot 246), when they made £6-15s-0d and on 23 January 1920 (lot 304) when they went for £3-7s-6d.
 These are presumably the two Crimean medals that in the mid-1950s were somehow reunited with Parkes' Ghuznee medal and his VC and sold to the 4th Hussars.
 But a second British Crimean campaign medal with three bars named to Parkes exists - it was shown to Sotheby's and verified by them as genuine in 1972/73.